Tesla Stock Price Plunges After Elon Musk’s Odd Earnings Call: No ‘Bonehead, Boring’ Questions

 Tesla stock price has been in free fall since Wednesday when CEO Elon Musk dissed analysts and reporters during a bizarre conference call to discuss his company’s first-quarter earnings.

-As of early Thursday afternoon (May 3), TSLA has plunged about 8 percent on heavy trading volume, suggesting a mass sell-off.
-As of this writing, Tesla stock was trading at $277.39 a share, down 7.89 percent, on volume of 12.5 million shares.
+As of early Thursday afternoon (May 3), TSLA has plunged more than 6 percent on heavy trading volume, suggesting a mass sell-off.
+As of this writing, Tesla stock was trading at $281.73 a share, down 6.49 percent, on volume of 13.4 million shares.
 Average daily trading volume is 7.5 million.

 Tesla posted a first-quarter loss of $780 million on revenue of $3.3 billion, which was slightly better than Wall Street expectations.
 But his impatience with analysts during the post-earnings conference call raised eyebrows.